30 Free Things to Do Around Alicante, Spain

 For even more fun things to do here for a bit of cash, then check out this list of 15 Best Things to Do in Valencia by The Crazy Tourist.
 From UNESCO sites to giant aquariums to bustling markets, this post includes all of the must sees of this historical Spanish city!

-If you liked '7 Beautiful and Free Campsites in America's Rockies' then you might also like these other travel posts:
+If you liked '30 Free Things to Do Around Alicante' then you might also like these other free travel attractions in Spain:

 Travel Tip #4